 17 NCAC 06B .3503 PARTNERSHIP RETURNS

 (c) Investment Partnerships -- A partnership whose only activity is as an investment partnership shall not be considered to be doing business in North Carolina.
-An investment partnership shall be a partnership that is not a "dealer in securities," as defined in section 475(c)(1) of the Internal Revenue Code, and that derives income exclusively from buying, holding, and selling securities for its own account.
-If any of the partnership's income is from other activities, either within or outside this State, either received directly or flowing through from other pass-through entities, the partnership shall not be an investment partnership for North Carolina tax purposes.
+An investment partnership means a partnership that is not a "dealer in securities," as defined in section 475(c)(1) of the Internal Revenue Code, and that derives income exclusively from buying, holding, and selling securities for its own account.
+If any of the partnership's income is from other activities, either within or outside this State, either received directly or flowing through from other pass-through entities, the partnership is not an investment partnership for North Carolina tax purposes.
 Other activities include providing services or products to customers and holding real property for appreciation and income.
 An investment partnership shall not be required to file an income tax return in North Carolina or pay income tax to North Carolina on behalf of its nonresident partners.

 History Note: Authority G.S.
 105-154(c); 105-154(d); 105-262;

 Amended Eff.
 February 1, 2005; August 1, 2003; July 1, 2000; August 1, 1998; May 1, 1994; June 1, 1993; July 1, 1991; June 1, 1990;

 Readopted Eff.
 May 1, 2016;

 Amended Eff.
 May 1, 2018.